zfadhli/tailwind-devkit-landing-3/README.md

-# Tailwind Unsplash Gallery
+# Tailwind Devkit Landing 3

-This is a next.js application for unsplash gallery.
-Deployed on [https://tailwind-unsplash-gallery.vercel.app/](https://tailwind-unsplash-gallery.vercel.app/)
+This is a clone of [Devkit Landing 3](https://devkit.webflow.io/landing/landing-3).
+Build with Next.js and Tailwindcss.
+Deployed on [http://tailwind-devkit-landing-3.vercel.app/](http://tailwind-devkit-landing-3.vercel.app/)

 ## Features